-Every waterway poses hazards that you must be aware of and avoid.
-These hazards include shallow water, tree stumps and sand bars.
+Every waterway poses hazards that operators must be aware of and avoid.
+These hazards include shallow water, rocks, tree stumps, sandbars and submerged/ semi-submerged cables and pipes.
 Ask local authorities and other boaters for information and consult a marine chart when boating on unfamiliar waters.
 As a boat operator, try to avoid all hazards, known and unknown.